 If you could be any animal, which would you be?

 What’s the last book you read?

 Weapons of Math Destruction by Cathy O’Neil.
-Ethical AI is a hot topic right now, and so it’s more important than ever to think about the implications of the tools we create.
+As AI becomes a larger portion of our lives, it’s more important than ever to think about the implications of the tools we create.

 What’s one piece of advice you’d give to your younger self?

-Buy bitcoin at $1,000 it's not too expensive.
-But seriously, I would say to just get started.
+Perfection is the enemy of progress.
+I would say to just get started.
 Too many times in school, when faced with big assignments, I would try to wait for the perfect opportunity to get started or wait until I’ve analyzed the problem from every possible angle.
 Perfectionism is a form of procrastination.
-In the time it took to try to write it once perfectly, you could write it once terribly and rewrite it five more times.
+In the time it took to try to write it once perfectly, you could write it once terribly and rewritten it five more times.

 About Volunteer Spotlights